 Faculty scholarships and bursaries awarded to students will be credited to the student account on ACORN at the University of Toronto.
 If the award exceeds the outstanding balance on the student account, the student will receive a refund cheque for the difference.
-The disbursement of the award payments will be transferred to the student account no later than October 15.
+The disbursement of the award payments will be transferred to the student account no later than October 15 in order to avoid service charges.